madedotcom/retl/README.md

 ## Purpose ##

+ETL project provides means to:

+- exchange data with different sources through packages: aws.s3, bigrquery, DBI.
-ETL project provides means to log data related job executions and facilitates incremental data processing.
+- log metadata related to job executions to facilitate incremental data processing.
+- defensive data transformations that preserve original granularity or total of a metric.

-## Schema ##
+## Schema for metadata ##

 ### etl_jobs ###